OSWeekends/globalcount/README.md

  - node main (to run the server)
  - Remember to change the ip variable to your server address

+###Important note:
+ - If one or vairus clients go offline but has the html rendered the app will update the status when come back offline, you can keep using the + and - keys and will send to the server when back online again
+ - If the server go offline, and operators keep pressing the + and - keys it will update too when back online.

 ###Made thinking on:

  - People that need to control capacity of one space with more than one access that doesn't have automatic control.